Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 If you do want to tackle some repairs or a bigger issue like a new roof or kitchen upgrades, these are a few of the projects that lead to a good return on investment (ROI).
 The type of projects to consider also depends on why you want to sell the home as-is in the first place.

 If you need the money that a home sale will bring, or if you’re on a strict timeline because of a relocation, these projects might not be a good fit.
-But, if you’re on the fence and have the time and money, here are some of the best ROI projects according to NAR’s latest Remodeling Impact Report.
+But, if you’re on the fence and have the time and money, here are some of the best ROI projects:

 Q&A: Expert tips about selling a house as-is

-Before you decide to sell as-is, you can get a ballpark idea of what your home might be worth with a free estimate from HomeLight’s Home Value Estimator (HVE).
+Before you decide to sell as-is, you can get a ballpark idea of what your home might be worth by using HomeLight’s Home Value Estimator (HVE).
 Our online estimator uses information from multiple sources to give you a detailed analysis that can help you determine your best next steps.

-You can also work with a top agent who will provide a comparative market analysis (CMA) or consider getting a pre-listing appraisal to determine your home’s value.
+You can also work with a top agent who will provide a comparative market analysis (CMA).
+Consider getting a pre-listing appraisal to determine your home’s value.

-There are federal and state laws that require you to disclose safety hazards and material defects.
-As a seller, you can be held liable if you don’t tell the buyer upfront about things such as water damage, soil movement, or the presence of asbestos in the home.
+Federal and state laws require disclosing safety hazards and material defects.
+As a seller, you can be held liable if you don’t inform the buyer upfront about issues, such as water damage, soil movement, or the presence of asbestos in the home.
 Selling as-is isn’t a free pass to hide known issues.

 Decision time.
 Should you sell your house as-is?

 If you want to sell your house as-is, the first step is to partner with a top agent who knows your local market.
-Working with an agent is paramount to making the right decisions when it comes to listing the house as-is and potentially negotiating with your buyers.
+Working with an agent is paramount to making the right decisions about listing the house as-is and potentially negotiating with your buyers.

 As you make your decision, consider the pros and cons of selling as-is as well as your current situation.
-If you don’t have the time or funds to make repairs or upgrades, want to attract a cash buyer, need to move quickly, or are trying to sell an inherited property, selling as-is may be a good choice.
+If you want to skip repairs or upgrades, attract a cash buyer, need to move quickly, or are trying to sell an inherited property, selling as-is may be a good choice.
 Keep in mind that even if you list the home as-is, you still have the option to negotiate repairs with the buyer, which could help the home sell.

 Header Image Source: (Nick de Partee / Unsplash)